-Additional information about supports is available by calling the Foster Care Liaison, Bethany Guthrie, 314-806-2199
+Additional information about supports is available by contacting the Foster Care Liaison, Diana Mitchell.

 Notification of Rights under FERPA for Elementary and Secondary Schools

 The Family Educational Rights and Privacy Act (FERPA) affords parents and students who are 18 years of age or older ("eligible students") certain rights with respect to the student's education records.
 These rights are: